olliw42/mLRS-docu/docs/DRONECAN.md

 ([back to main page](../README.md))

-DroneCAN can be utilized for RC and MAVLink with mLRS instead of traditional serial communication if both the flight controller and receiver have the hardware necessary to support it.
+DroneCAN can be utilized for RC and MAVLink with mLRS instead of traditional serial communication if both flight controller and receiver have the hardware necessary to support it.

 ## Wiring & Powering